Clever-ISA/Clever-ISA/specs/Main.md

 - cpuidhi, cpuidlo, cpuex2, cpuex3, cpuex4, cpuex5, cpuex6, and mscpuex, which shall have machine-specific values consistent with the requirements of this document.
 - Machine-specific msrs, which shall have machine-specific values or undefined values.

-The memory at physical addreses 0x0000 to 0xffff shall be loaded in a machine-specific manner, all other memory addressess shall be 0.
+The memory at physical addreses 0x0000 through 0xffff shall be loaded in a machine-specific manner, all other memory addressess shall be 0.

 ## Address Space Size